Does Medicare Cover Nursing Home Care?

 Medicare Part A covers general services provided in skilled nursing facilities.
-This includes daily meals, skilled nursing care, physical and occupational therapy as needed, ambulatory transportation, prescription medications, any use of equipment and/or medical supplies while staying in the facility, and dietary counseling when needed.
+This includes daily meals, skilled nursing care, physical and occupational therapy as needed, ambulatory transportation, prescription medications, any use of the equipment and/or medical supplies while staying in the facility, and dietary counseling when needed.
 Medicare also covers speech-language pathology services during your stay.

-Keep in mind that you must have a 3 day hospital stay as an inpatient in order for Medicare to cover your stay.
-Also after 20 days you'll have a copay.
+Keep in mind that you must have a 3-day hospital stay as an inpatient in order for Medicare to cover your stay.
+Also after 20 days, you'll have a copay.

 So in this case, Medicare DOES cover skilled nursing care.